homekube/homekube/Readme.md

 1) Your homenet is in the portrange `192.168.1.0 - 192.168.1.255` (A class C subnet 192.168.1.0/24)
 2) Your servers ip is fixed `192.168.1.100` and the username is `mykube`
 3) You have a free range of unassigned ips that are excluded from your routers dhcp address range.
-We will use these addresses to emulate the functionality of a cloud providers LoadBalancer for all your incoming traffic.
+We will use these addresses to substitute the functionality of a cloud providers LoadBalancer for all your incoming traffic.
 These addresses may not be used by any other device in your network.
 Here we assume this (randomly chosen) portrange is `192.168.1.200 - 192.168.1.220`
 You'll need a minimum of 5 IPs but its better to have some headroom for extensions and your own exercises.